England: Bath & the Cotswolds

 Kiftsgate Court Gardens to Chipping Campden; 4 miles, easy

-After enjoying an included breakfast meet your guides at 10:00 a.m. in the main lobby of The Arden Hotel where you will gather for a welcome orientation.
+After enjoying an included breakfast meet your leaders at 10:00 a.m. in the main lobby of The Arden Hotel where you will gather for a welcome orientation.
 Embark in your private motorcoach and travel about 20 minutes to Kiftsgate Court Gardens.
 Please be dressed for walking.

 Upon arrival at Kiftsgate, enjoy lunch in the Gardens’ Tearoom.
 Later, there’ll be time to explore its hedge-lined pathways that lead to pretty topiaries and rare trees.
 Tended by three generations of the Chambers family, the colorful and intricately designed outdoor “rooms” are always full of surprises.